Opto22/node-red-contrib-pac/DEVELOPERS.md

 ## Tests

-There are two types of tests you can run: with or without a PAC.
+There are two types of tests you can run: with or without a physical controller.

-### Internal Tests without a PAC
+### Internal Tests Without a Device

-To run just the internal unit tests without a PAC, run:
+To run just the internal unit tests without a device, run:

 ```
 grunt test-internal